 Reviewing your competition easily fits into the SWOT analysis framework, where you’re looking at your strengths, weaknesses, threats, and opportunities.
 This is a simple method to quickly identify where you’re beating out or falling behind the competition and develop any strategic changes you need to make.

 Learn about Porter’s Five Forces

 The most well-known framework people use for strategic development (including competitive analysis) is Michael Porter’s Five Forces.
 This framework can help you map out the various competitive tensions at play, and assess the attractiveness (or otherwise) of the industry you are looking to compete in.
 Similarly, his generic strategies framework can help entrepreneurs assess which marketing strategy is worth focusing on as a basis for competing.

-Listen on different platforms
+5. Monitor different platforms